chris-wood/base-drafts/draft-ietf-quic-tls.md

 v <= 2^182
 ~~~

 This is substantially smaller than the limit for AEAD_AES_128_GCM.
-Thus,
+However,
 for consistency, this document uses the larger of the two -- 2^54 -- for both.

 # Analysis of AEAD_AES_128_CCM Usage Limits {#ccm-bounds}